 You may appeal using the SAP appeal form available on the web and from the SSC on the first floor of the SAS building.
 Your appeal should address why you have exceeded your maximum time frame.
 Your academic advisor can assist you with completing your appeal requirements.
-Student Financial Aid Office will then review your appeal and notify you of the decision.
-If your appeal is successful, the Student Financial Aid Office will increase the maximum number of hours allowed by the number of hours reflected in your completed appeal.
+Student Financial Aid will then review your appeal and notify you of the decision.
+If your appeal is successful, the Student Financial Aid will increase the maximum number of hours allowed by the number of hours reflected in your completed appeal.

 Yes, you may use the SAP appeal form to address issues that may have resulted in a significant number of credits (credits accepted for general credit, change in major, etc.) appearing on your university academic record.
 You need to meet with your academic advisor who can confirm and provide requirements.
-Student Financial Aid Office will then review your appeal and notify you of the decision.
-If your appeal is successful, the Student Financial Aid Office will increase the maximum number of hours allowed by the number of hours reflected in your completed appeal.
+Student Financial Aid will then review your appeal and notify you of the decision.
+If your appeal is successful, the Student Financial Aid will increase the maximum number of hours allowed by the number of hours reflected in your completed appeal.